neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 train_task.inputs.classes = 'No swimming pool, Swimming pool'     # Classes exactly as they appear in train.geojson
 ```

-3. In training our model, we can set optional hyper-parameter.
+In training our model, we can set optional hyper-parameters.
 See the [docs](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/docs/Train_CNN_Classifier.md) for detailed information.
 Training should take around 3 hours to complete.

 ```python
 train_task.inputs.nb_epoch = '30'